top of page

 About:

 Thermal Energy Networks (TENs) are a proven and growing technology that can help lower energy costs, strengthen electrical grids, and create clean energy careers for oil and gas workers.
 TENs use pipes installed a few hundred feet beneath the earth’s surface where temperatures are stable at around fifty degrees Fahrenheit.
 These networks of pipes connect to ground source heat pumps in buildings which helps lower heating and cooling costs.
-Importantly, TENs use the same pipefitting skills that oil and gas workers have, which make them an excellent to transition the workforce to clean energy.
-As a CJI researcher, I often recommend TENs as part of my policy recommendations.

 Support: Building Decarbonization Coalition, Climate Jobs National Resource Center, United Association of Journeymen and Apprentices of the Plumbing and Pipefitting Industry